pearu/f2py/doc/reference_guide/source/index.rst

-..
-PSyclone Reference Guide documentation master file, created by sphinx-quickstart on Wed May 15 11:51:32 2019.
+.. fparser Reference Guide documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PSyclone Reference Guide
+fparser Reference Guide
 ########################

-Welcome to the PSyclone Reference Guide.
+Welcome to the fparser Reference Guide.
 This consists of auto-generated API documentation produced using both the :ref:`AutoAPI Sphinx plugin <autoapi>` and :ref:`Doxygen <doxygen>`.